Merton Voluntary Service Council

 • Innovation and testing new approaches to community challenges

-• Infrastructure development for voluntary organizations (ICT, training, governance)
+• Infrastructure development for voluntary organisations (ICT, training, governance)

 • Bridging the gap between eastern and western wards of Merton